What Is Leadership?

-If you are a leader defining leadership for the purposes of understanding your role, function or expertise it is a complex and perplexing maze to work through.
-Clearly, you can’t be all things to all people in all situations.
+Now you have a clear idea of the definition of leadership, you can think about your purpose.
+If you are a leader defining leadership to understand your role, function or expertise it is a complex and perplexing maze to work through.
+You can’t be all things to all people in all situations.
 But that means you have to reach clarity about what leadership means for you, right now, in your current situation.
 The way to do this is to define your purpose.
 Here are 5 steps which help you get to the heart of the definition of leadership for you, by understanding your purpose.

 1. Establish the Why

 Delving into the “why” of your organisation or cause is essential